-In a traditional 401(k), money comes out of your paycheck before you pay taxes on it.
-Doing this reduces your overall taxable income by the amount you contribute, and the contributions and earnings grow tax-deferred.
-You pay taxes on the money once you start taking distributions at your current income tax rate.
+In a traditional 401(k), the money you contribute comes out of your paycheck before you pay federal income taxes on it.
+Doing this reduces your overall current taxable income by the amount you contribute, and the contributions and earnings grow tax-deferred.
+You pay taxes on the money once you start taking distributions in retirement.

-Money for a Roth 401(k) comes out after taxes, so you have already paid taxes on it when you begin taking distributions.
+Money you contribute to a Roth 401(k) comes out after taxes, so you have already paid taxes on it when you begin taking distributions.
 It’s tax-free income at that point, and the thinking behind it is you might be in a lower tax bracket now than you will be when you retire.

 Both types of plans have contribution limits based on age.
-In 2019, the annual limit is $19,000, and those over 50 can put in an additional $6,000.
-Those limits increase by $500 in 2020.
-Anyone at any income level can participate in both types of 401(k)s.
+For 2021, the annual limit is $19,500, and those over 50 can make an additional $6,500 catch-up contribution.
+Those limits are unchanged since 2020.

 You don’t have to pick just one type of 401(k) to invest in.
 As long as you don’t go over the total contribution limit, you can split your contributions between the two types of accounts.